George Martin - President of Sherwin-Williams

 Martin was also a director of the Goodyear Tire & Rubber Company, the Erie Railroad, and Wilson & Company of Chicago.
 He was a director of the Cleveland Baseball Company and an ardent Cleveland Indians fan.
 He was director of the Northern Ohio Opera Association and the Metropolitan Opera Association of New York.

 After 18 years, Arthur Steudel replaced Martin as CEO in 1940.
-George died on November 1, 1944, and buried in Lake View Cemetery
+George died on November 1, 1944, in Cleveland Clinic Hospital after a three-week illness.
+Emma was living with her son in Mount Lebanon, Pennsylvania, where she died on February 3, 1965.
+Both George and Emma are buried in Lake View Cemetery.